Louisiana Oyster Trail

 - Adult oysters are capable of filtering 25-50 gallons of water a day

 - Filtered water helps with the growth of seagrass

 - Seagrass is a feeding & breeding ground for other species such as rockfish and blue crabs

 - Oyster reefs help shelter fish and crabs

-If you are a local Jefferson Parish restaurant serving Louisiana oysters and are interested in being on the Jefferson Louisiana Oyster Trail contact the Jefferson CVB, Devin Bogle, Member & Partnership Development via email or call 504-731-7083.
+If you are a local Jefferson Parish restaurant serving Louisiana oysters and are interested in being a part of the Louisiana Oyster Trail, contact the Jefferson CVB, Devin Bogle, Member & Partnership Development via email or call 504-731-7083.
 Artists interested in the program are required to complete an application.
 Please click our Oyster Trail Artist Application.

 New Orleans’ Playful Neighbor